Licensed Yacht BrokersYachts for SaleBLUE TIME - WESTPORT FOR SALE

 Aft deck

-The aft deck is dressed in teak and arranged for convivial dining and entertaining with two high‑gloss teak dining tables on fixed pedestals with leaf inserts, four generous high‑gloss teak barrel chairs and four armless dining chairs, a cushioned footstool and side table, a forward‑facing settee, and three bar stools servicing a bar with stone countertops, a Perlick refrigerator, ice bin, sink, and ample bottle and barware stowage; the bar countertops were renewed in 2021 and the space is enhanced by a 50" Samsung 4K Smart TV (2021), four 8.8" JL speakers (2021), Bluetooth audio (2021), Apple TV (2021), Crestron (2021), Kaleidescape (2021), a Sonance base station (2021), and integrated lighting and entertainment controls; plexiglass wing doors with sea locks secure in the open position, while stainless steel rails frame the space.
+Laid in teak, the aft deck is arranged for effortless entertaining with two high-gloss teak dining tables on fixed pedestals with leaf inserts, complemented by four high-gloss large teak barrel chairs, four armless dining chairs, a cushioned footstool, and a side table, while a forward-facing settee provides additional lounging space.
+A sociable bar area features stone countertops updated in 2021, a Perlick refrigerator, an ice bin, a sink, and dedicated bottle and barware storage, served by three bar stools.
+Entertainment is anchored by a 50-inch Samsung 4K Smart TV added in 2021, four 8.8-inch JL speakers from 2021, and a Bluetooth audio system, Apple TV, Crestron, Kaleidescape, and a Sonance Base Station, all installed in 2021, with intuitive lighting control and entertainment system controls at hand.
+Practical details include plexiglass wing doors with sea locks for the open position and robust stainless steel rails.

 Salon